-- ground conditions (e.g. condition of pavement, slopes) - overhead hazards (e.g. power lines, service pipes) - traffic (e.g. pedestrians, vehicles, other plant) - environmental conditions (e.g. wind, lightning, rain) - hoist overload - other specific hazards (e.g. dangerous materials).
+- ground conditions (e.g. condition of pavement, slopes) - overhead hazards (e.g. power lines, service pipes) - Insufficient lighting - traffic (e.g. pedestrians, vehicles, other plant) - environmental conditions (e.g. wind, lightning, rain) - hoist overload - other specific hazards (e.g. dangerous materials).

 Refers to the systematic process of eliminating or reducing the risk to personnel and property through the application of controls.

-It includes application of the hierarchy of control, the six step preference of control measures to manage and control risk:
+It includes the application of the hierarchy of control, the six-step preference of control measures to manage and control risk:

 - elimination

 - substitution

 - isolation

 - engineering control measures

 - using safe work practices

-- personal protective equipment
+- personal protective equipment.

 - codes of practice

 - legislation

-- Australian standards
+- Australian Standards

-- manufacturer specifications.
+- manufacturer's specifications

-- the operation of a builder's hoist in which personnel, goods and/or materials may be hoisted, and which comprises a car, structure, machinery or other equipment associated with the hoist, and which may be a cantilever hoist, a tower hoist or a multiple winch operation.
-Included in this definition are situations where winches may be configured to operate as
+- industry standard (where applicable).

+Hoist may include: the operation of builder's hoist by which only goods or materials and not personnel may be hoisted and where the car, bucket or platform is cantilevered from, and travels up and down externally to, a face of the support structure.

+Procedures may include but are • manufacturer's guidelines (instructions,

-Appropriate standards may
+Appropriate standards may include but not limited to: